hivesolutions/builds/README.md

 # Hive's Builds

-Series of build scripts for automation.
+Series of build scripts for automation of otherwise difficult taks.
+Most of these scripts have a possible destructive behaviour and should be used carefully.

 ## Scudum